Last summer, we from DUFAS responded to the consultation.

 Depositary passport

-Supervisory convergence
+Supervisory Convergence

 Settlement finality

-The MIP package demonstrates that the European Commission is serious about further integrating European capital markets.
-The upcoming legislative phase will be decisive for the final shape of the package, but the strategic direction is clear.
+The MIP package underlines that the European Commission is serious about further integration of European capital markets.
+The upcoming legislative phase will determine the final shape of the package, but the strategic direction is clear.
 The proposal is now before the Council and the European Parliament.
-In the Council, an initial introductory working party has taken place, and the Cypriot Presidency will take forward the substantive discussions from 2026.
-In the European Parliament, a rapporteur will be appointed in the coming period.
+A first introductory working group has now taken place in the Council and the Cypriot presidency will take the substantive work forward from 2026.
+In the European Parliament, a rapporteur will first be appointed in the coming period.
+From DUFAS we will analyze the content of the package in the coming weeks, together with the relevant expert groups.